 This brings us to 12 DATES OF CHRISTMAS.
 It stars Amy Smart, who is a ferocious fox, and Mark-Paul Gosselaar, who has been hunking around TV for a lifetime.
 Both are charming, good-looking people, who can convincingly portray attractive singles who desperately want to get down on each other.
 Amy Smart, in particular, takes this stupid movie and just walks away with it and all like "suck it, network TV".
 She's great!
 What the hell?
 We are through the looking glass here, people.
 She is a Fox with an ex she can't get over, and a job she is too devoted to, and a hunk on the horizon she completely misses.
 It's straight-up bizness as usual at ABC Family.
 But goddamn if this fucker didn't win me over.

 Look, Amy Smart is hell of good at being a romantic lead.
 Mark-Paul Gosselaar is formerly Zach Morris.
-That show was awful, but is a dude was raised on a TV set, chances are he will learn how to behave in from of a camera and other actors.
+That show was awful, but he is a dude was raised inside a TV set; chances are he will learn how to behave in from of a camera and other actors.
 Although I suppose plenty of kid actors grow up to be terrible.
 That's a bummer, right?
 At some point, we, as a culture, have to reconcile how we put children through a ringer just so they can deliver a few yuks on a sitcom.
 My guess is that it's probably not worth it, but what do I know?
 Zack Morris spent his teen years getting handys from Tiffany-Amber Theissen (CONJECTURE ON MY PART) while I spent my adolescence watching SAVED BY THE BELL even though I hated it.
 (To be fair, I watched a lot of television.
 SAVED BY THE BELL was not required viewing, it was just one more thing that was being broadcast while the TV set was on, and I was planted in front of it.
 There's no way to account for the hours I spent watching shit of that nature.
 I watched too much TV.
 I have regrets on this subject.)

 12 DATES OF CHRISTMAS has problems.
 This is not actually a "good" movie, I guess.
 It's a rip-off of GROUNDHOG'S DAY, No doubt about it.
 And there's no clear arc for the characters, particularly the Fox.
 She starts to relive the same day over and over again, and immediately starts fixing the world, in pieces and small doses.
 Her learning curve makes no sense at all.
 There's too many threads in the plot, and even though the Fox wraps them all up in pretty clever ways, it takes a long time to get there.
 My wife was bored as the dickens you guys.
 She was not entertained.